 - Birds (It’s Over) [Young & Nash]

 This album mostly has songs from the first and second solo albums the artists recorded after Deja Vu.
 It would have kept the momentum going for this super group.
-There’s a cool version of “Birds” that’s included with the new Deja Vu box set being released in May.
+The song “Change Partners” has all of CSN on it.
+Graham Nash says it’s CSN&Y’s theme song, since they were always changing alliances within the group.
+There’s a cool version of “Birds” that’s included with the Deja Vu box set.
 The song has Graham Nash harmonizing with Neil Young, and it would be a good closer for this album, with the song’s last words being…”It’s over”.

 - It Doesn’t Matter (Stills)